-The City of Rocks:
+The City of Rocks National Reserve:

-The southern end of the range is managed as the City of Rocks Natioanl Preserve.
+The southern end of the range is managed as the City of Rocks Natioanl Reserve.
 The City famous first for its spectacular granite formations which charmed travelers on the Oregon Trail and second for it’s spectacular granite formations that have long charmed rock climbers.
 Get Dave Binghams’ definitive guide, City of Rocks Idaho: A Climber’s Guide, and go climb a rock.